sparkflows/sparkflows-docs/docs/incorta/admin-guide/chidori-connection.rst

 Configure Chidori Connection
 =====================

-Sparkflows connects with Chidori to submit the Spark and PySpark jobs of the workflow on the cluster powered by Incorta.

 Sparkflows enables you to create "Chidori Connection" and use it to submit jobs/workflows.
 Connections can be at various levels:

   * Global  : Everyone has access to these connections.